More Skin Care Advice

 * Causticum

 This patient will have many pimples on the cheeks and nose which may occasionally itch.
 There may be associated digestive symptoms.
-The causticum patient is traditionally quite serious in nature, with a strong sympathectic streak which may make them involved in many good causes.
+The causticum patient is traditionally quite serious in nature, with a strong sympathetic streak which may make them involved in many good causes.

 * Sepia